rhardih/bad/README.md

 ### Example

-As an example, in order to build **libsqlite3**, this command would do:
+In order to build **libsqlite3**, this command would do:

 `make sqlite`

-Once it's done, the libraries are available at `/sqlite-build` in the container.
+Once it's done, the libraries are available under the install target, `/sqlite-build`, within the container.

 ```bash
 $ docker run --rm -it bad-libsqlite3